ignat/omniauth-slack-signin/README.md

 # Contributing

 1. Fork it
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch `git checkout -b my-new-feature`
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes `git commit -m 'Add some feature'`
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch `git push origin my-new-feature`
 5. Create new Pull Request